 They buzz, they whirl, and they cut the trees down — they are chainsaws.
-Although the general perception of these tools is deeply linked to the idea of cutting down timber or processing it into planks, that wasn’t the purpose these tools were invented to serve.
+Although the general perception of these tools is deeply linked to the idea of cutting down timber or processing it into planks, that wasn’t the purpose for that these tools were invented to serve.
 In fact, the roots of these devices stem from the field of medicine, not forestry.

 Chainsaws today are mainly used to cut down trees, and for good reason: they’re very good at slicing through hard materials with minimal effort on the part of the user.
 The energy required to make the cut is produced by the engine the tool is equipped with, rather than an individual’s arm muscles.
 This makes chainsaws much more convenient to use, and a great deal faster at cutting, than hand saws.